Karlcxu/KarlChoiReviews/_posts/1993-02-12-Groundhog-Day.md

 ### Overall: 4/5 (Good)

-*Notes: Although lacking good cinematography/visuals likely because it was made in 1993, Groundhog Day is a very good movie with many comedic and philosphical moments.
+*Notes: Although lacking good cinematography/visuals likely because it was made in 1993, Groundhog Day is a very good movie with many comedic and philosophical moments.
 A life changing movie.*

 *Reviewed on 2/8/2019*